C4Q/AC-Android/cohort_5.4/unit_01/01_13_Anonymous_Classes.md

 If you're trying to create an instance of a class with only non-static methods that have full method signatures, you'll be okay - because the constructor exists, and all the methods are defined.
 But what if you want to create an instance of a concrete class, but you want to override a method on-the-go?
 Or what if you have abstract methods, like with an `interface`, or an `abstract` class?

-This can be a problem, and it's why we say that interfaces and abstract classes SHOULD NOT be instantiated.
+This can be a problem, and it's why we say that interfaces and abstract classes CAN NOT be instantiated.
 However...

 There is another way to do this, and it is called creating anonymous classes!